emersunn/cisco-anyconnect-duo/README.md

 2. Save the script, and then run it in a terminal window.
 The script will either connect to the VPN using the stored Keychain password or prompt for input if the password is not found.

-3. (optional) Assign the script to a keystroke or shortcut.
+3. (reccomeded) Assign the script to a keystroke or shortcut.

 If you wish to create a separate script for disconnecting from the VPN, create a new file with the following content: